Output Files¶

 all_epitopes.aggregated.tsv Report Columns¶

-file is an aggregated version of the all_epitopes TSV.
+The all_epitopes.aggregated.tsv file is an aggregated version of the all_epitopes TSV.

 It shows the best-scoring epitope